Skip to content

 Formative assessments

 Formative assessments are intended to provide feedback on how you are progressing.
-Their purpose is to help you and your tutors identify your strengths, so that you can build on them, and your weaknesses, so that you can improve in those areas.
+Their purpose is to help you and your tutors identify your strengths, so that you can build upon them, and the areas in which you can develop.

-Formative assessments include written assignments and online tests, exams or practical assessments.
-They don’t count towards your progression or final qualification but are designed to provide you with feedback to inform your learning.
+Formative assessments do not count towards your progression or final qualification, but are designed to provide you with constructive feedback to help you build upon what you have already learned.

-They also help to ensure you are familiar with the format of assessments, which you will sit summatively throughout the course.
+They also help to ensure you are familiar with the format and methods used for later summative assessments that you will take.

 Summative assessments